acdh-oeaw/arche-oaipmh/README.md

   of another repository resource.
 * `acdhOeaw\oai\metadata\CmdiMetadata` a specialization of the `ResMetadata` additionaly checking for the binary resource content schema.
+* `acdhOeaw\oai\metadata\DcMetadata` creating Dublin Core metadata by mapping resource's metadata properties to their DC equivalents.
+The mappings are taken from the ontology being part of the repository.

 It's likely that you'll need to generate OAI-PMH metadata in (yet) another way.
 In such case you must develop your own class implementing the `MetadataInterface`.